bceverly/sysmanage/FEATURES-TODO.md

     sends linearly with the number of
     registered agents.

-3. Install Software - Allow the server to request that an agent install a particular piece of software or particular version locally.

-4. SSH Keys - Manage SSH keys on the agents so that they can be pushed out from a central location.
+3. SSH Keys - Manage SSH keys on the agents so that they can be pushed out from a central location.
 Keys must be stored in a secure vault - use the open source version of the Hashicorp vault to store them.

-5. Firewall Rules - Manage firewall rules on the agent machines.
+4. Firewall Rules - Manage firewall rules on the agent machines.

-6. Versioning of the API - We need to make sure that older clients can talk to newer servers and degrade gracefully.
+5. Versioning of the API - We need to make sure that older clients can talk to newer servers and degrade gracefully.

-7. User Management - Ability to manage add/edit/delete users and groups on the agent hosts.
+6. User Management - Ability to manage add/edit/delete users and groups on the agent hosts.

-8. We need a MFA mechanism using an authenticator app on someone's mobile device as well as the ability to send a code via email to their registered email address.
+7. We need a MFA mechanism using an authenticator app on someone's mobile device as well as the ability to send a code via email to their registered email address.

-9. Have the agent and the server log their messages to the operating system appropriate location but fall back to the local logs dir-
+8. Have the agent and the server log their messages to the operating system appropriate location but fall back to the local logs dir-